apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

    -  **Public Port**: The port to which public traffic will be addressed on the IP address you acquired in the previous step.

-   -  **Private Port**: The port on which the instance is listening for forwarded public traffic.
+   -  **Private Port**: The port on which the Instance is listening for forwarded public traffic.

    -  **Protocol**: The communication protocol in use between the two